 Statistical Analysis

-We used a combination of frequentist and Bayesian approaches to conduct abundance analyses on count data for all target species that yielded sufficient positive survey results.
-We determined that the Lark Sparrow, Eastern Towhee, Leonard’s Skipper, and Northern Barrens Tiger Beetle data were sufficiently robust for analysis based on guidelines in (XX where did Todd get those numbers?).
+We analyzed abundance dynamics on count data from all target species with sufficient survey results using a combination of frequentist and/or Bayesian state-space models.
+Lark Sparrow, Eastern Towhee, Leonard’s Skipper, and Northern Barrens Tiger Beetle data were determined to be sufficiently robust for analysis based on guidelines in (XX where did Todd get those numbers?).
 The Plains Hog-nosed snake and Gophersnake were excluded from analysis due to a lack of observations (Table XX?).

-The state-space modeling techniques that we used as the basis of our strategy (Dail and Madsen 2011, Hostetler and Chandler 2015) are particularly useful for modeling field data on rare or cryptic species because they allow for modeling both the parameter of interest (in this case, abundance) and the observation error that is often inherent in field surveys.
-They rely on repeated observations from the same location to evaluate three conditionally related elements; initial abundance (), abundance at subsequent time periods (), and the detection process ().
-Although the evaluation of factors that influence a species’ detection probability may not be a primary goal of many studies, its inclusion in the process allows for inference to be made about the proportion of negative observations (failures to detect the species of interest) that are erroneous versus the proportion that are due to a failure to detect an individual that was actually present during the survey.
-Important assumption of these models include closure (that the population is closed to change during the primary survey period), constant detection probability across the study system (unless explained by observation variables), and equal abundance across the study system (unless explained by state variables) (XX confirm and rewrite assumptions).
+Our general modeling approach used state-space abundance models, which are particularly useful for modeling field data on rare or cryptic species because they allow for modeling both the parameter of interest (in this case, abundance) and the observation error that is often inherent in field surveys (Dail and Madsen 2011, Hostetler and Chandler 2015).
+Although very similar to its predecessor, the Hostetler variant specifically addresses the excess-zeroes that often result from surveys of rare species by incorporating the flexibility to model data with negative binomial and zero-inflated Poisson distributions in addition to the default Poisson.
+State-space abundance models such as these rely on repeated observations from the same location to evaluate three conditionally related elements; initial abundance (XX), abundance at subsequent time periods (XX), and the detection process (XX).
+Although the evaluation of factors that influence a species’ detection probability may not be a primary goal of many studies, its inclusion in the process allows for inference to be made about the proportion of negative observations (i.e., failures to detect the species of interest) that are erroneous versus the proportion that are due to a failure to detect an individual that was actually present during the survey.

+The models developed by Dail and Madsen (2011) and Hostetler and Chandler (2015) also allow for dynamics between primary survey periods (e.g., years), specifically for metapopulation dynamics such as recruitment (γ) and survival (ω).
+We included these dynamics without covariates, because while a two-year study is not sufficient to examine what has affected recruitment and survival directly, it still would have been erroneous to assume closure across seasons.
+Important assumptions of these models also include: closure, which assumes that the population is closed to change during the primary survey period; constant detection probability across the study system (unless explained by observation variables); and equal abundance across the study system (unless explained by state variables) (XX confirm and rewrite assumptions).